gurkanbulca/taskmaster/README.md

 ## 🙏 Acknowledgments

 - Anthropic Claude for development assistance
-- Ent team for the amazing ORM
+- Ent team for the excellent ORM
 - gRPC team for the framework
-- Go community for excellent tools and libraries
+- Go community for amazing tools

 ---